What is the difference between Pension Trusts and Contract Pensions?

 Summary: A Pension Trust or a Contract Pension?

-Both Trust and Contract-based pensions allow the sale or any assets placed within them at any time.
-The sale proceeds of the assets must go back to the pension and from there can be used to buy the same or different asset classes within the pension.
+Both Trust—and Contract-based pensions allow the sale of any assets placed within them at any time.
+The sale proceeds must go back to the pension, and from there, they can be used to buy the same or different asset classes within the pension.

 “Contract pensions do have one tax advantage over Trust pensions when it comes to the rate of tax it pays on any income it produces.”